kinten108101/oglsl/README.md

 ## Usage

-An [introduction to Oglsl][tutorial] is available at the wiki.
+An [introduction to Oglsl](https://github.com/kinten108101/oglsl/wiki/Tutorial) is available at the wiki.
 For a use case of Oglsl in one short snippet, here it is:

 ```ocaml
 module SHADER